richsalz/https-downgrade/draft-richsalz-httpbis-https-downgrade.md

 correlation attacks are possible, even if ostensible PII information is stripped at the CDN.)

-> TODO: It is easy to say that everyone should use TLS everywhere (cite).
-Let's
-> support that position by explaining which adversaries can win which games here
-> -- including some where the adversary has an advantage in an HTTP-to-HTTPS
-> connection _over a connection with no TLS at all_.

 ## Control of the network between the cache and the origin

 ISPs on the HTTP path, including nation states at their borders, can surveil